 So, needless to say, re-introducing FHA’s spot approval program could help condo buyers tremendously.

-No one at FHA is saying a word as to when spot approvals will be rolled out again, or whether it’s a sure thing at all.
+No one at FHA is saying a word about when spot approvals will be rolled out again, or whether it’s a sure thing.

 One thing is certain, however: spot approvals will require a more stringent approval process than they did pre-2010.
 Back then, an approval required a quick questionnaire that could be completed within minutes by someone at the HOA.